 There have been reports of a resurgence of measles in Europe amongst children because a lot of parents are refusing to vaccinate their children.
 It’s quite worrying to see that diseases like this are re-emerging.
 What’s your opinion around this?

-In the US, the anti-vaccination movement is another kind of Luddite reaction to government authority, the media and science.
+In the US, the anti-vaccination movement is another kind of Luddite reaction to a government authority, the media and science.
 The Lancet, which is a great scientific journal published in the UK, made a big mistake by publishing a fake and dishonest piece of science by a guy named Wakefield who was paid by some UK solicitors to fabricate a study showing a purported link between autism and vaccination.
-It’s not true – there is no link between autism and vaccination, but because that was published in Lancet it had the colour of authority.
-People who didn’t want to vaccinate their kids read that article, and then when it was pulled and he was taken to court and had his medical licence taken away, even that looked like it was all part of a conspiracy theory to hide the fact that what he was saying was true.
+It’s not true – there is no link between autism and vaccination, but because that was published in Lancet, it had the colour of authority.
+People who didn’t want to vaccinate their kids read that article.
+Then when it was pulled, and he was taken to court and had his medical licence taken away, even that looked like it was all part of a conspiracy theory to hide the fact that what he was saying was true.

 I think the underlying reason for the resistance to vaccination is that we don’t have a lot of deaths in the street.
-If there were a lot of deaths in the street from these infectious diseases then parents would be willing to take on a little incremental risk for their children to vaccinate them because of the bigger risk that they will die.
-Now that there is no measles, except for these outbreaks, people say that they don’t really believe in this notion that we are all in it together and therefore why should their child have to bear even a hundredth of a percent of the risk when if all the other kids are vaccinated, their child will be safe?
+If there were a lot of deaths in the street from these infectious diseases, then parents would be willing to take on a little incremental risk for their children to vaccinate them because of the more significant chance that they will die.
+Now that there is no measles, except for these outbreaks, people say that they don’t believe in this notion that we are all in it together and therefore why should their child have to bear even a hundredth of a per cent of the risk when if all the other kids are vaccinated.

 "That’s what is fascinating to me, to say that yes we want disease eradication programmes but for the first time technology is allowing us to dream big and prevent the next HIV/Aids."